 Getting started is easy.
 If you already have a Microsoft 365 subscription, make sure that everyone has a license that includes Microsoft Teams.
-If your company does not have Microsoft Teams yet, you can sign up for a 6-month free trial of Microsoft 365 Business Basic, which includes a full-featured version of Microsoft Teams.
+If your company does not have Microsoft Teams yet, you can find the right Microsoft Teams for your business and sign up.

 Get Microsoft Teams ready for your customers